SoftInstigate/restheart-plugin-skeleton/ROADMAP.md

 # Roadmap

-## etc files on host

-Mount etc files via docker volume to allow easy reconfiguration. automatic restart on configuration file changes.

-## Restart on dependencies update
+## Share dependencies and restart on update

 Generate (not provided) dependencies in `target/lib`